14sudharsan/MacAddress/README.md

 Options: for Field name

  - vendorDetails
-      * It will display vendor details to the respective mac address which you have entered above
+      * It will display vendor details to the respective mac address

  - vendorDetails.companyName
       * It will display precisely companyName subfield from vendor details use this option